mikeythongphan/PartnerIntegrationBFF/README.md

   "currency": "INVALID",
   "timestamp": "2024-05-10T14:30:00Z"
 }
-→ Kết quả 422 Unprocessable Entity với danh sách lỗi chi tiết.
+→ The result is 422 Unprocessable Entity with a detailed list of errors.

-* 🛠️ - Test 4: Partner không tồn tại
+* 🛠️ - Test 4: Partner does not exist.
 json{
   "partnerId": "P-UNKNOWN",
   "transactionReference": "TXN-001",